iterative/dvc.org/content/docs/studio/user-guide/install-github-app.md

 # Install the Iterative Studio GitHub App

-If you are using a GitHub account, you can install the Iterative Studio App on the repositories or organizations that you want to use it with.
+If you are using a GitHub account, you can install the Iterative Studio app on the repositories or organizations that you want to use it with.

 When you try to create a project, if the app is not already installed, Iterative